krypted/swiftfuzztools/README.md

 ## Directories/Files in this project

-• Fuzz Xcode Project: A full xcode project that is the later evolution of the fuzz_SwiftLibrary
+• Fuzz Xcode Project: Xcode project (w/ swift package) that is the later evolution of the fuzz_SwiftLibrary

-• buff Xcode Project: A full xcode project (w/ swift package) to send the stream
+• buff Xcode Project: Xcode project (w/ swift package) to send a custom stream (see badchars for ascii)

+• Portscan Xcode Project: Xcode project to replicate the built-in stroke functionality in macos

+• Tabler Xcode Project: Xcode project to list sqlite tables and their columns from a .db file

 • executable binaries: Stand-alone executables that can run from the above projects